precisely/ouracloud/docs/api-access/introduction.md

 ## Access Tokens / Authentication

-To access various endpoints as described above, the user or app needs to obtain an access token which provides a temporary and secure access to the Oura APIs or to make API calls.
-Access tokens are obtained via a number of different methods for different purposes which are described further.
-The token includes some additional information about when the token will expire and which app has generated the token.
+To access various endpoints, the user or app needs to obtain an access token which provides a temporary and secure access to the Oura APIs or to make API calls.
+When you obtain the token it includes some additional information about when the token will expire.

 Following are the different types of access tokens to support different use cases:

 ### 1. User Access Token

-This token is the most commonly used type of token and is used when interacting with the data API like creating, updating or sending the summary event data etc. Now, user access token can be obtained in two different types to support two different use cases:
+This token is used when interacting with the data API like creating, updating or sending the summary event data etc. User access token can be obtained in two different types to support two different use cases:

 #### 1.1 User Password Credentials Grant Based Token